hkirk/swtafp-slides/slides/05/05-efficiency.md

 ```

 * So continuations based versions also works with multiple recursion
-* One of the continuations can be replaced with an accumulative version
+* **Optimization**: One of the continuations can be replaced with an accumulative version

 ---